mikeroyal/Windows-11-Guide/Glossary.md

 **Windows Subsystem for Linux (WSL)** is a feature of Windows that allows developers to run a Linux environment without the need for a separate virtual machine (VM) or dual-booting.

 **Word** is a word processing software developed by Microsoft for Windows, macOS, Android and iOS.

+[WinDirStat(Windows Directory Statistics)](https://windirstat.net/) is a disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows.

 X